 Sweet Potato or Yam?
 In the U.S. retailers commonly differentiate between two kinds of sweet potatoes (soft and firm) by calling one a yam, even though it’s a potato.
 Yes, it’s very confusing.
 But remember this, yams have a bark-like skin and are shaped differently than a potato.
 They are not easy to find unless you shop at specialty food shops, Caribbean and African markets.

-Sweet Potatoes Ingredients
+Caribbean-Spiced Sweet Potatoes Recipe

 3 lbs (1.3 kg) Sweet Potatoes, peeled